Shwetanshu/Kubernetes-example/Architecture/README.md

 3. kube-proxy : a network proxy/loadbalancer that implements the Service abstraction.
 It programs the iptables rules on the node to redirect service IP requests to one of its registered backend pods.

+## Addons

+Addons are pods and services that implement cluster features.Namespaced addon objects are created in the kube-system namespace.
+For list of available addons please refer [Addons](https://kubernetes.io/docs/concepts/cluster-administration/addons/)

 ### Another HLD for Kubernetes :

 ![alt text](https://github.com/Shwetanshu/Kubernetes-example/blob/master/img/K8s_HLD.png)